Better understand what is happening for your children in their world

 Discover and share practical, creative and fun activities

-To support parents and carers, and anyone else interested in supporting children and young people through the lockdown imposed by the Covid-19 pandemic, we launched a public Facebook page filled with Thrive strategies and activities, as well as links to resources from other organisations and the sharing of ideas and thoughts.
+To support parents and carers, and anyone else interested in supporting children and young people through the Covid-19 pandemic, we launched a public Facebook group filled with Thrive strategies and activities, as well as links to resources from other organisations and the sharing of ideas and thoughts.

 Anyone with an interest in the social and emotional wellbeing of children and young people is welcome to join this community group.Visit Facebook